-Texture offsets of buffer geometries in threejs with the uv attribute
+Texture offsets of buffer geometries in threejs with the UV attribute

 When working out a custom geometry or playing around with a built in geometry in threejs, there are a number of attributes of interest if the geometry is to be used with a mesh object.
 When it comes to using THREE.Points or THREE.Line I just need to worry about the position.
 However when it comes to mesh objects I am also going to want to have a normal attribute that has to do with the direction that points of the position attribute are facing.